Why isn’t your conditioning improving?

 It’s like you can’t move or do anything, you won’t even acknowledge people around you, and that’s exactly what happens if the stimulus is too frequent.

-Some people mistakenly call this ‘muscle confusion,’ but it simply means your body never completes the adaptation process.
+Some people mistakenly call this ‘muscle confusion,’ but it simply means your body never completes the adaptation process, so you don’t derive the maximum benefit.

 The huge amount of variety found in Crossfit or P90x, can be useful as a way to shock an adapted system into new changes, but should only be used in short isolated training cycles as the variable to the training itself.